 - Group: Select a name and email address for the group from the drop-down menu.

 Groups must be created using OneSpan Sign.
-For more information, see Managing Groups in the New User Experience.
+For more information, see Managing Groups.

 - Repeat the above steps for each additional recipient you want to add.